The Pennsylvania Uniform Condominium Act

 Defining a Condominium

 As a result, a deed conveying ownership of a unit includes the common elements, whether specifically referenced in the deed.
 An association is responsible for the maintenance and regulation of the common elements.
 However, the association lacks title or ownership to that portion of the property.
-Talk to a condominium attorney for clarifications.
+Talk to a condominium attorney for clarification.

 The purchaser is also subject to the declaration and bylaws.
 The association established its bylaws before giving the deed.
 Most condominium documents provide enforcement mechanisms for non-payment and violation of the declaration or bylaws.